-Amy Chang '12 does yard work as part of the Titan-2-Titan program during last fall's first-year student orientation.
+Amy Chang '12 does yard work as part of the Titan-2-Titan program during last fall's

 Generations of Titans Connect Through Work